frequency-chain/docs/pages/glossary.md

 ## Provider

 The holder of an MSA that can allow others to delegate to it such as applications and services that use the Capacity economic system.
 Providers utilize Capacity to serve the end users that delegate to them.
+See [Providers](./Delegation/Providers.md).

 ## Provider Boosting